BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 It is difference and deferral, i.e. *différance*.
 Of course, this does not mean they are not grounded in something, e.g. sensory data or social interactions.
 Meaning is a precondition for what we can agree on, i.e. truth.
-The meaning of "there is a glas of water on the table" is that this statement is seen as true if some condition (a certain kind of sensory data) is met.
+The meaning of "there is a glass of water on the table" is that this statement is seen as true if some condition (a certain kind of sensory data) is met.
 But this grounding (in sensory data) is never final and never fixed.
 Truth claims are always entangled with interpretation, and interpretation never reaches a pure, final meaning.

 Thus truth is like a flicker---a momentary effect produced by a play of signs, none of which have fixed meaning.
 You might feel you "have" the truth for a moment---but that truth is never self-identical, never whole, and always open to being undone by the play of signs that brought it into being.
-Here Derrida *decontructs* the traditional view that language reflects reality; that words are label for things and truth is correspondence; that a statement is true if it matches reality.
+Here Derrida *deconstructs* the traditional view that language reflects reality; that words are label for things and truth is correspondence; that a statement is true if it matches reality.

 Take again the sentence: "There is a glass of water on the table".
 In ordinary terms, most people would say: This statement is true if there is, in fact, a glass of water on the table.